 Kromekote Tulips

 Three tulip plants with yellow and red flowers, a bird, and a butterfly.
-RARITY: Common.
+RARITY: Uncommon.

 Kromekote Teddy Bears